What is the REACH study?

 What did the previous study of the ring in adolescent girls, MTN-023/IPM 030, find?

 MTN-023/IPM 030 was a Phase IIa study that evaluated the safety and acceptability of the dapivirine vaginal ring among 96 girls between the ages of 15-17 at six sites in the United States.
 Results, which were reported in 2017, found no differences in safety outcomes between the dapivirine ring and the placebo ring.
-Adherence to the ring was also high, with 95 percent of the rings participants returned to the clinic having drug levels suggesting regular use during the previous month.
+Adherence to the ring was also high, with 95 percent of the rings that participants returned to the clinic having drug levels suggesting regular use during the previous month.

 What is oral PrEP?

 In 2019, Gilead obtained FDA approval of a second drug for PrEP called Descovy®, which contains emtricitabine and tenofovir alafenamide (F/TAF).
 Approval does not apply to people at risk of getting HIV through receptive vaginal sex, because effectiveness in this population has not yet been evaluated.
-The safety and efficacy of F/TAF among cisgender adolescent girls and women will be evaluated as part of a trial Gilead is planning in South Africa and Uganda.
+The safety and efficacy of F/TAF among cisgender adolescent girls and women will be evaluated as part of a trial Gilead is conducting in South Africa and Uganda.

 # # #